Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Screenshots of the (F1) console are not logs, so send logs!

 When you use MO2/Wabbajack, your game logs go to a unique location:

-C:\Users\_YourUserName_\AppData\LocalLow\The Fun Pimps\7 Days To Die
+C:\Users\YourUserName\AppData\LocalLow\The Fun Pimps\7 Days To Die

 ![image](https://github.com/user-attachments/assets/40b8efd2-11dd-4eec-a24d-0457b0ad6f4d)

-If you have read through everything here carefully, tried it all, and still cannot get it to work, please hit me up on **Guppy's 7D2D Modding Discord:  https://discord.gg/fxkW8QvR**
+If you have read through everything here carefully, tried it all, and still cannot get it to work,

+please hit me up on **Guppy's 7D2D Modding Discord:  https://discord.gg/fxkW8QvR**

-I have my own channel there #fns...
+I have my own channel there, #fns...
 I'm fairly quick to respond, and can usually get you sorted out.

 ______________________________________________________________________________________________________________________